cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

 .. note::

-   The RStudio server is managed entirely by KU-IT and we can only provide basic basic support for using this service.
+   The RStudio server is managed by KU-IT and we can only provide basic basic support for using this service.

 ******************
  Jupyter notebook